solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

     }
     ```

 -   `validate()`: This final step validates the system in its post-execution state.
-It ensures that the governor bravo's timelock is the new owner of Vault and token, the tokens were transferred to governor bravo's timelock and the token was whitelisted on the Vault contract
+It ensures that Governor Bravo's timelock is the new owner of the Vault and token, the tokens were transferred to Governor Bravo's timelock, and the token was whitelisted on the Vault contract.

     ```solidity
     function validate() public override {
-        // Get vault address
+        // Get the vault address
         Vault bravoVault = Vault(addresses.getAddress("BRAVO_VAULT"));

-        // Get token address
+        // Get the token address
         Token token = Token(addresses.getAddress("BRAVO_VAULT_TOKEN"));

-        // Get governor bravo's timelock address
+        // Get Governor Bravo's timelock address
         address timelock = addresses.getAddress("PROTOCOL_TIMELOCK_BRAVO");

-        // Ensure token total supply is 10 million assertEq(token.totalSupply(), 10_000_000e18);
+        // Ensure the token total supply is 10 million assertEq(token.totalSupply(), 10_000_000e18);

-        // Ensure timelock is owner of deployed token. assertEq(token.owner(), address(timelock));
+        // Ensure the timelock is the owner of the deployed token assertEq(token.owner(), address(timelock));

-        // Ensure timelock is owner of deployed vault assertEq(bravoVault.owner(), address(timelock));
+        // Ensure the timelock is the owner of the deployed vault assertEq(bravoVault.owner(), address(timelock));

-        // Ensure vault is not paused
+        // Ensure the vault is not paused assertFalse(bravoVault.paused());
-        assertFalse(bravoVault.paused());

-        // Ensure token is whitelisted on vault assertTrue(bravoVault.tokenWhitelist(address(token)));
+        // Ensure the token is whitelisted on the vault assertTrue(bravoVault.tokenWhitelist(address(token)));

-        // Get vault's token balance
+        // Get the vault's token balance
         uint256 balance = token.balanceOf(address(bravoVault));

-        // Get timelock deposits in vault
-        (uint256 amount, ) = bravoVault.deposits(
+        // Get the timelock deposits in the vault (uint256 amount, ) = bravoVault.deposits(
             address(token),
             address(timelock)
         );

-        // Ensure timelock deposit is same as vault's token balance assertEq(amount, balance);
+        // Ensure the timelock deposit is the same as the vault's token balance assertEq(amount, balance);

         // Ensure all minted tokens are deposited into the vault